How I finally got rid of

 - From L-Glutamine at max doses I felt like it made my whole body a little achy.

-(I've tried L-Glutamine and Creatine for Tendonitis and I am happier with
+(I've tried L-Glutamine and Creatine separately for Tendonitis and I am happier with

 Now that my Jumpers Knee is gone,